Kyriosity/read-write/README+/pencraft/README+/essays/README+/NullRefError.md

 <table><tr></tr><tr align="center"><td width="40%"><b>Y&thinsp;E&thinsp;S</b></td><td width="20%" >and</td><td width="40%" ><b>N&thinsp;O</b></td>
 </tr><tr valign="center"><td>

-Null references aren't CPU vulnerabilities as [Meltdown](https://en.wikipedia.org/wiki/Meltdown_(security_vulnerability))<sup><b>w</b></sup> that can't be fixed just by a software patch.
+Null references aren't CPU vulnerabilities as [Meltdown](https://en.wikipedia.org/wiki/Meltdown_(security_vulnerability))<sup><b>w</b></sup> that no software patch can fix.
-It's not even a peer to the Y2K problem, which stemmed from a single but massive negligence.
+It's not even a peer to the Y2K problem, which stemmed from the explicit negligence to eliminate with explicit enhancement.

-Botched global updates, blackouts, catastrophic failures were caused by logical errors where exception names play a secondary role.
+Botched global updates, blackouts, and catastrophic failures were caused by logical errors in which exception names played a secondary role.

 Except one type &thinsp;&mdash;&thinsp; many disasters multiplied and spread because there was no sign of exception or error.

 </td><td><picture><img alt="&nbsp; Yin&Yang under null sign" src="../../../../_rsc/_img/signs/YinYangNull.png" /></picture></picture></td><td>

-Fewer or more big software providers collect reports on error, which crash their products or run undercover.
+Middle and big software providers permanently collect reports on errors, which crash their products, get handled, or run undercover (unnoticed).

+Their statistics give `NullReference` the first place (from my experience).
-The fruit of statistics &thinsp;&mdash;&thinsp; `NullReference` cane make up over 50%.
-Many of these errors are difficult enough to trace and debug, and if they aren't regular or critical they can stay for years without investigation.
+Many of these errors are difficult enough to trace, reproduce, and debug, and if they aren't regular or critical, they can stay for years with the lowest priority for investigation.

-Must be evident NullReference can be most difficult to research.
+Time and size populate projects' closets with ghost `NullReference` errors &thinsp;&mdash;&thinsp; the syndrome of the design decadence, which mostly gets symptomatic treatment.

 </td></tr></table>